reach-sh/reach-lang/docs/dev/src/en/books/essentials/backend-programming/modes/index.md

 A wait statement, written wait(TIME);, delays the computation until the TIME time argument passes.
 TIME must be pure and only reference values known by the consensus state.
 It may only occur in a step.

-# Local Step Mode
+# Local Step

 A Reach local step occurs in the body of [each and only](#each-and-only) statements.
 It represents the actions taken by a single participant in an application.
-Inside of a local step, `this` refers to the participant performing the step.
-This is useful when the local step was initiated by an each expression.
+Inside a local step, `this` refers to the participant performing the step.
+This is useful when the local step was initiated by an `each` expression.
+Below are descriptions of the permitted statements/expressions within a Local Step:

 ## assume